ORISE announces winners of its 2023 Future of Science Awards

 Dr. Jenny Paul is an ORISE postdoctoral fellow with the Environmental Protection Agency’s Gulf Ecosystem Measurement and Modeling Division in Gulf Breeze, Fla., and EPA’s Gulf of Mexico Division in Gulfport, Miss.
 She received her doctoral degree in zoology from the Center for Fisheries, Aquaculture, and Aquatic Sciences from Southern Illinois University.
 As an ecotoxicologist, her work is focused on understanding how environmental stressors and pollution affect aquatic ecosystems.
 She was awarded the National Science Foundation’s International Research Experience for Students and Integrative Graduate Education and Research Traineeship fellowships to pursue research in some of the most pristine and polluted systems on the planet, from mountain streams in Patagonia to large rivers of central Europe.
 Her specialty is benthic ecology, animals that live on the bottom of a water body, which are used as bioindicators of habitat health.
 At the EPA, Paul is developing rapid assessment tools using marine invertebrates to better assist natural resource managers and monitoring programs in the northern Gulf of Mexico.
 These include techniques like sediment profile imaging which takes pictures that are later scored for animal activity and approaches using environmental DNA to evaluate the benthic community.
 Additionally, she serves as a technical adviser to the Pensacola and Perdido Bays Estuary program, including science adviser to the Oyster Committee and support for monitoring and environmental assessments.
 She is also an instructor for a liveaboard marine biology techniques course taught during semester breaks through Southern Mississippi University and the EPA.
 Paul performs her research through the EPA’s Gulf of Mexico Program Office with Janet Nestlerode, Ph.D., as her mentor.

-For more information, and to watch for information regarding next year’s Future of Science Awards in spring 2024, visit the ORISE Future of Science Awards website.
+For more information, and to watch for information regarding next year’s Future of Science Awards in spring 2024, visit the ORISE Future of Science Awards page.

 Media Contacts